The Dangers of Mining and Why Intervention is Necessary

 Labor Unions Need to Intervene to Make Mining Safe

-Then labor unions need to be pressurized to develop a plan of work for occupational health that touches all the risks that miners face.
-The plan of work should be thoroughly researched so that it can address all the dangerous tasks involved; such as cave-ins, gas explosions, equipment collisions, chemical leakages etc. Only then will miners be able to have safe working conditions.
+Then labor unions need to be pressurized to develop a plan of work for occupational health that touches all the health and other personal risks that miners face.
+The plan of work should be thoroughly researched so that it can address all the dangerous tasks involved; such as cave-ins, gas explosions, equipment collisions, chemical leakages etc. Only then will miners be able to have safe working health conditions.

 Click here to go to the homepage, where plenty more posts are.